DarkSnakeGang/GoogleSnakeDeleteStuffMod/README.md

 To install:

+This has moved.
+It is now part of Google Snake Modloader.
+Please see [here](https://github.com/DarkSnakeGang/GoogleSnakeModLoader/blob/main/README.md) for install instructions.
+It has been renamed to visibility mod.

-Import bookmark from the releases, then go to google snake and click on the bookmark.
+~~Import bookmark from the releases, then go to google snake and click on the bookmark.~~

 <hr>